Juanvvc/cybersec/README.md

 # Presenter notes

-Press `p` to get to the presenter notes.
+Press `p` to get an external window with the presenter notes.
+Hopefully, you will find interesting information and additional explanations in the presenter notes.

+Many PDF readers (but not all of them) also show these presenter notes

 # License